-Before you can configure and manage a non-QDIO OSA (channel type OSE), you must set up OSA/SF and a user interface of your choice (OSA/SF REXX command interface or OSA/SF GUI).
-This chapter provides instructions for setting up OSA/SF on VM.
+Before you can configure and manage a non-QDIO OSA, you must set up OSA/SF and a user interface of your choice (OSA/SF REXX command interface or OSA/SF GUI).
+This chapter provides instructions for setting up OSA/SF on z/VM.